Kingsley Martin: Early life

-He was the son of (David) Basil Martin (1858–1940), a Congregationalist minister, and his wife, Alice Charlotte Turberville, daughter of Thomas Charles Turberville of Islington, born on 28 July 1897 in Ingestre Street, Hereford; Irene Barclay was his elder sister.
-His father had been minister at the Eign Brook Chapel since 1893; located on Eign Street, Hereford, it is now the Eignbrook United Reformed Church.
-Basil Martin was a principled socialist and pacifist, and was unpopular in the city.
+Martin was the son of (David) Basil Martin (1858–1940), a Congregationalist minister, and his wife, Alice Charlotte Turberville, daughter of Thomas Charles Turberville of Islington, born on 28 July 1897 in Ingestre Street, Hereford; Irene Barclay was his elder sister.
+His father had been minister at the Eign Brook Chapel since 1893; located on Eign Street, Hereford, it subsequently became the Eignbrook United Reformed Church.
+Martin was a principled socialist and pacifist, and was unpopular in the city.

 Martin was a day boy at Hereford Cathedral School, where he was unhappy.
 The family then moved in 1913 to Finchley, London.
 Basil Martin took up a place at Finchley Unitarian Church, where his pacifism made him somewhat isolated.
 Martin did not move directly to London.
 He was first sent on a sea voyage to South Africa, for his health.
 He stayed with his maternal uncle Frank Turberville on a farm near Grahamstown, now Makhanda, Eastern Cape, returning to his family in January 1914.